zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 This shows a heavily bimodal distribution of category win rates, with a sharp peak at 0% and another at 75% or so.
 This pattern is consistent with the concept of punting.
 It seems that the algorithm is roughly bifurcating between categories that it is attempting to compete in and categories which it is strategically sacrificing.
 However, the bifurcation is not completely binary: a sizable portion of the distribution’s density is between 5% and 35%, indicating that some categories are being only partially sacrificed, with the algorithm implicitly still hoping to win those categories sometimes.
 This corresponds with the idea of a “soft punt”, wherein a drafter largely sacrifices a category but tries not to entirely give up on their chances for it.
 Other figures in the paper underscore the point that punting is not fully binary; optimal weights do seem to be non-zero in general
 ## 6. Limitations

-The most important weaknesses to keep in mind for H-scoring are
+H-scoring is sophisticated but it is not a panacea and fails to account for many The most important weaknesses to keep in mind for H-scoring are
 * The algorithm does not adjust for the choices of other drafters.
 If you notice another drafter pursuing a particular punting strategy, you might want to avoid that strategy for yourself so that you do not compete